jeromeguiard/chat_node.js/README.md

 1 - First commit is the chat who will retrieve informations thanks to javascript

 2 - Second commit is done in order to use SSE instead of AJAX

+3 - Third step is to do the server with websocket :
+    first at all install the websocket module: npm install websocket